Sathyamangalam Tiger Reserve: Issues and conservation

-Conservation of the Sathyamangalam Forest Division is administered by the Tamil Nadu Forest Department governed through Chief Conservator of Forests, Erode, Deputy Director, Hasanur and Deputy Director, Sathyamangalam.
+Conservation of the Sathyamangalam Forest Division is administered by the Tamil Nadu Forest Department governed through Conservator of Forests, STR-Erode.
 The wildlife sanctuary is part of Project Tiger and Project Elephant conservation programmes run by the Government of India.
 The sanctuary is listed among the top five places in India for poaching tigers by the international wild life trade monitoring network, TRAFFIC.
 In February 2016, the National Tiger Conservation Authority announced that drones will be used to monitor tiger population in five tiger reserves including Sathyamangalam.

 The reserve also faces issues due to forest fires, uncontrolled grazing of cattle and growth of invasive plant species, damaging the ecosystem.
 Man-animal conflicts are common especially with elephants and leopards.
 Elephants raid crop fields and illegal electric fences used to protect crops mortally wound elephants and five elephants were electrocuted in three-month period between January and April 2013.
-As of 2011, Solar powered fencing that give a short and safe electric shock was laid over a length of 239 km to prevent the entry of elephants into agricultural lands.
+As of 2011, solar powered fencing that give a short and safe electric shock was laid over a length of 239 km to prevent the entry of elephants into agricultural lands.
 The state forest department also dug trenches at a cost of ₹1.51 crore to prevent the elephants from entering human habitats.
 Leopards prey on domestic cattle with as many as 27 goats killed by them in a single month in November 2012.
 National highway 948 passes through the wildlife sanctuary and wildlife deaths have been reported due to vehicular movement in the highway at night.

 Tribal population

-These forests are home to indigenous tribal people belonging largely to the Irula tribe (also known as the Urali) and Soliga communities.
+Sathyamangalam Tiger Reserve forests are home to indigenous tribal people belonging largely to the Irulas, also known as the Urali, and Soliga communities.
 In 2011, the Tamil Nadu state forest department officials conducted a study on the cattle and human population in the seven forest settlements and 12 revenue settlements inside the protected area.
 As of 2013, tribals engage in collecting honey, more than 900 families live in 138 villages within a 5 km radius surrounding the park.
-The tribals engage in agriculture, grazing of animals and collecting minor forest produce such as honey, tubers, fuel wood and fish.
+Tribal people engage in agriculture, grazing of animals and collecting minor forest produce such as honey, tubers, fuel wood and fish.
 According to the Scheduled Tribes and Other Traditional Forest Dwellers (Recognition of Forest Rights) Act, 2006, the tribals were entitled to use designated land within the park area for agriculture and the title deeds for the same are to be distributed within 2016 after the Supreme Court of India vacated a stay order issued by the Madras High Court prohibiting the same.

-The forests were also the home of notorious criminal and bandit Veerapan, who made a living poaching ivory and sandalwood from the forests and selling them on the black market.
+The forests were also the home of notorious criminal and bandit Veerapan, who made a living by poaching, smuggling ivory and sandalwood from the forests and selling them on the black market.
 Veerapan was killed by the Tamil Nadu Police in October 2004.